Stochastic approximations to the Pitman-Yor process

 According to Theorem 1 of \citet{Dev:09}, for $G_a$ a gamma distributed random variable with shape $a>0$ and unit rate,

 so that random variate generation simply requires one gamma random variable and one Zolotarev random variable.
 For the latter, rejection sampler can be used as detailed in \citet{Dev:09}.
-See {\sc Algorithm 3} in Section \ref{appendix:devroye}.
+See {\sc Algorithm 3} in Appendix \ref{appendix:devroye}.